liuzhousi/FPGC4/Documentation/docs/progress.md

 - [done] add int1-4 functions, with automatic backup and restore of ALL registers to HW stack
 - [done] add prefix main (as header) with load 0x700000 rsp
 - [done] in asm main prefix header, get return value from label_main and send it over UART
-- add more instructions and test files
+- [done] add more instructions and test files
 - eventually clean up code, remove size arg
-- add inline assembly for fast code like copying tables
+- [done] add inline assembly for fast code like copying tables
-- add static defines (apply before preprocessor)
+- [done] add static defines
-- add hex support!!! (and binary while at it) (better do this in preprocessing)
+- [done] add hex support!!! (and binary while at it) (also in defines)
 - [done] add bitwise | ^ and & operators (look at commit 31180511de0f95cf5dbda0bf98df71901a2fd1ed)
-- print static string in correct asm format (.dw without commas)
+- [done] print static string in correct asm format (.dw without commas)

 ## Future improvements (FPGC5?)